Auroratide/auroratide.com/content/posts/meet-kafka/content.md

 <point-compilation-view using="pats-problems" highlight="0"></point-compilation-view>

 Pat cannot just _walk_ over to Carol because she lives too far away.
-Instead, maybe she hand her message to a mediator of some sort, someone who would be responsible for ensuring Carol receives the message.
+Instead, maybe she hands her message to a mediator of some sort, someone who would be responsible for ensuring Carol receives the message.

 So, meet Kirk, the mail guy!
 His main job is to deliver messages between different people, kind of like so: